Set up OAuth

 Google OAuth is enabled by default with shared credentials for development and testing.
 You can start using Google sign-in immediately without any configuration.

-**Note:** GitHub and Vercel OAuth require custom credentials and is not available with shared credentials.
+**Note:** GitHub and Vercel OAuth require custom credentials and are not available with shared credentials.
 See [Production setup](https://neon.com/docs/auth/guides/setup-oauth#production-setup) to configure your own OAuth apps.

-For production, configure your own OAuth app credentials for both providers.
+For production, configure your own OAuth app credentials for each provider you use.
 See [Production setup](https://neon.com/docs/auth/guides/setup-oauth#production-setup) below.

 ## Sign in with OAuth